marcellof23/CP---Yonkou-1/README.md

 # ⚛ Repository Competitive Programming Yonkou-1 ⚛

 ## 💢 Description
-This repository is intended for finished competition solution
+This repository is intended for wrapping finished competition solution and creating template code

 ## 💢 Made by